24.1: DNA Replication

 Figure \(\PageIndex{25}\): Diagram of the Cell Cycle.
 Fowler, S., et.al.
 (2013) Openstax

 A cell moves through a series of phases in an orderly manner.
-During interphase, G1 involves cell growth and protein synthesis, the S phase involves DNA replication and the replication of the centrosome, and G2 involves further growth and protein synthesis.
+During interphase, the G1 phase involves cell growth and protein synthesis, the S phase involves DNA replication and the replication of the centrosome, and the G2 phase involves further growth and protein synthesis.
 The mitotic phase follows interphase.
-Mitosis is nuclear division during which duplicated chromosomes are segregated and distributed into daughter nuclei.
-Usually, the cell will divide after mitosis in a process called cytokinesis in which the cytoplasm is divided and two daughter cells are formed.
+Mitosis is a nuclear division process during which duplicated chromosomes are segregated and distributed into the daughter nuclei.
+Typically, the cell divides after mitosis in a process called cytokinesis, during which the cytoplasm is divided, resulting in the formation of two daughter cells.

 During interphase, the cell undergoes normal processes while also preparing for cell division.
 For a cell to move from interphase to the mitotic phase, many internal and external conditions must be met.
 The three stages of interphase are called G1, S, and G2.
 The first stage of interphase is called the G1 phase, or first gap, because little change is visible.
 However, during the G1 stage, the cell is quite active at the biochemical level.
 The cell is accumulating the building blocks of chromosomal DNA and the associated proteins, as well as accumulating enough energy reserves to complete the task of replicating each chromosome in the nucleus.
 Throughout interphase, nuclear DNA remains in a semi-condensed chromatin configuration.
-In the S phase (synthesis phase), DNA replication results in the formation of two identical copies of each chromosome—sister chromatids—that are firmly attached at the centromere region,as shown in Figure \(\PageIndex{26}\).
-At this stage, each chromosome is made of two sister chromatids and is a duplicated chromosome.
-The centrosome is duplicated during the S phase.
+In the S phase (synthesis phase), DNA replication results in the formation of two identical copies of each chromosome—sister chromatids—that are firmly attached at the centromere region, as shown in Figure \(\PageIndex{26}\).
+At this stage, each chromosome consists of two sister chromatids and is therefore a duplicated chromosome.
+The centrosome is duplicated during the S phase of the cell cycle.
 The two centrosomes will give rise to the mitotic spindle, the apparatus that orchestrates the movement of chromosomes during mitosis.
 In mammals, the centrosome consists of a pair of rod-like centrioles at right angles to each other.
 Centrioles help organize cell division.
 Centrioles are not present in the centrosomes of many eukaryotic species, such as plants and most fungi.

 Figure \(\PageIndex{26}\): Human Chromosome Structure.
 Figure A from: The National Human Genome Research Institute, and Figure B from: The School of Biomedical Sciences Wiki